Occidental Refinery: United Refineries Limited refinery

-On 12 November 1969 United Refineries Limited United Refineries Limited (URL), a subsidiary of the Italian state-owned Eni S.p.A., and in a joint venture (50%/50%) with Murco Petroleum Limited, itself a subsidiary of the American Murphy Oil Corporation, applied to the Department of Trade and Industry for an Industrial Development Certificate for refinery on Canvey Island.
+On 12 November 1969 United Refineries Limited United Refineries Limited (URL), a subsidiary of the Italian state-owned Eni, and in a joint venture (50%/50%) with Murco, itself a subsidiary of the American Murphy Oil Corporation, applied to the Department of Trade and Industry for an Industrial Development Certificate for refinery on Canvey Island.
 An IDC was granted on 18 February 1970.
 In late 1970 URL applied for planning permission to build a four million tonnes/year oil refinery on Canvey Island.
 This was to be constructed on an extended 541 acre (219 ha) site based around AGIP's 1965 refinery site (51.5367°N 0.5500°E).
 Bernard Braine claimed that Murco had joined the venture because they had been refused permission to build a refinery in Glasgow, Scotland.
 Canvey Island Urban District Council and Essex County Council opposed the application and a public inquiry was held in March – April 1971.
 The Department of the Environment (DoE) inspector, K.M.
 Sargeant MA FRICS, concluded that permitting the refinery would be a 'serious environmental mistake', but also said that a similar proposal would not necessarily be ruled out if a site could be found to which there were not 'such strong amenity objections'.
 The inspector recommended refusal of the application.

 Meanwhile, Occidental Refineries Limited, initially in partnership with URL, had applied for permission to build a six million tonnes/year oil refinery on a 325-acre (131 ha) site in the south east of Canvey (see Occidental refinery above).
 A public inquiry was held in November 1970, at which the DoE inspector, again K.M.
 Sargeant, recommended approval of the application.
 Having considered the inspector's recommendations from the two inquiries the Secretary of State, Peter Walker, granted permission for the Occidental refinery on 23 November 1971 but refused the URL application because of the effect the development would have on the local environment, specifically the need to leave an area of open land between the Occidental refinery and South Benfleet.